SceneEnvironment QML Type

 The default value is SceneEnvironment.High

-aoBias : float
+aoBias : real

 This property defines a cutoff distance preventing objects from exhibiting ambient occlusion at close distances.
 Higher values increase the distance required between objects before ambient occlusion is seen.